Facial ticsTic - facial; Mimic spasm

-Tics most often occur in children, but may last into adulthood in some cases.
-Tics occur three to four times as often in boys as girls.
-Tics may affect as many as one-fourth of all children at some time.
+Tics most often occur in children, but may last into adulthood.
+Tics occur 3 to 4 times as often in boys as girls.
+Tics may affect as many as one quarter of all children at some time.

-The cause of tics is unknown, but stress appears to make tics more severe.
+The cause of tics is unknown, but stress appears to make tics worse.

 A chronic motor tic disorder also exists.
 It may last for years.
 This form is very rare compared to the common short-lived childhood tic.
 Tourette syndrome is a separate condition in which tics are a major symptom.

 Chronic motor tic disorder

 Chronic motor tic disorder is a condition that involves quick, uncontrollable movements or vocal outbursts (but not both).

 Tourette syndrome is a condition that causes a person to make repeated, quick movements or sounds that they cannot control.

 Tics may involve repeated, uncontrolled spasm-like muscle movements, such as:

 - Eye blinking